as25aiv/Group-A-191-Group-Project-Report---Team-Res-and-Dev-Project/Readme.txt

 We’ve discussed a lot on whatsapp group and created so much together already.
 Now it’s time to make things official.
 As our professor mentioned, we should start using the Canvas discussion board , especially here GitHub for committing, pushing, and pulling our work.

 Let’s get everything organised and move our work to the official platforms.
 We’ve got this! 💪😊

+""""""""""""""""""""RULES for this DOC"""""""""""" 1)KEEP THIS DOCUMENT INTACTED - (do not remove any text so that we can know, who done what and when) 2)ADD DATE-TIME ( it is not imp for everyone to record, VCS does that but for visual purpose it is good)